 - Communicate: It is encouraged to talk about what just happened with the individual to build and spread awareness.
 If you don’t feel comfortable talking to them, tell others what happened and talk to a consent team member right away.
 The community and consent team are here to help.

 - Contact: Contact a consent team member if you think you may have crossed someone’s boundaries, had your boundaries crossed, or gotten into a questionable situation around consent.
-Contact the security team for serious violations.
+Contact the security team for serious violations and immediate threats.
 Use the Incident Reporting Form to report after festival hours.

-- Report: If you see or experience consent behavior that is inappropriate or out of line, report it immediately.
-The consent team aims to catch consent breaks early, and often, so we can prevent more traumatic violations (e.g. the person isn’t sober, you’ve said STOP more than once, you feel unsafe).
+If you see or experience consent behavior that is inappropriate or out of line, report it immediately.
+The consent team aims to catch consent breakdowns as soon as possible, so we can prevent more serious violations (e.g. physical coercion, you’ve said STOP more than once, you feel unsafe).

 If any person, or group of persons, violates or is not in accordance with these Code of Conduct policies, they may be escorted out of the festival grounds, expelled from future events, and/or released to authorities.